sudo-boo/summer-of-code-2023/README.md

-#  SoC 2k23 - Image Processing and Object Detection
+#  Summer of Code 2023 - Image Processing and Object Detection

 ## 1) Learning the basics of Python, Numpy, OpenCV